 Figure 20.
-Mock HST/ACS grz image of a massive galaxy cluster in the MR simulations seen at z = 0.4 (left) versus a real HST/ACS grz image of the galaxy cluster Cl0024 at z = 0.4 (Jee et al. 2007) (right).
+Mock HST/ACS $g{475}r{625}z{850}$ image of a massive galaxy cluster in the MR simulations seen at z = 0.4 (left) versus a real HST/ACS $g{475}r{625}z{850}$ image of the galaxy cluster Cl0024 at z = 0.4 (Jee et al. 2007) (right).
 These cluster images are based on our lightcone aiming technique described in §2.4.2.

-Our third example highlights another unique feature of our improved lightcone technique, which allows us to produce observations of structures seen from different directions.
-Each light cone is created following the same principle as above, the only difference being that the cluster is observed from different directions.
-In Fig. 21 we show mock HST images in Viz of the same cluster shown before, but now at $z \approx 1.07$.
-Panels show the exact same cluster viewed from three different directions, with (proto-)cluster galaxies having $\log M > 10 M{\odot}$ marked with white circles.
-The large yellow circle marks the virial radius of the central halo.
-While the projected distribution of cluster galaxies appears roughly spherical in the first two orientations (left and middle panels), it is much more filamentary in the third orientation (right panel).
-The lineof-sight velocity dispersions in the three cases are 807, 704, and 568 km s-1.
+Figure 21.
+Mock HST/ACS $V{606}i{775}z{850}$ colour composite image of a massive galaxy cluster at $z \approx 1.07$ viewed from three different directions.
+While the projected distribution of cluster galaxies appears spherical in the first two orientations (left and middle panels), it appears highly filamentary in the third orientation (right panel), indicating that projection effects can be important.
+The virial radius of the central halo is marked by a yellow circle.

+velocity dispersions in the three cases are 807, 704, and 568 km s-1.
 This example illustrates that projection effects are important to take into account when studying the assembly of galaxy clusters, especially at high redshift where both the samples of clusters and the number of identified cluster galaxies are relatively small.
 The multi-wavelength nature of the MRObs data allows for the detailed testing, calibrating and tuning cluster detection algorithms using physically-motivated cluster samples.

-4.3 Colors and Structural Properties of Galaxies
+4.3 Colours and structural properties of galaxies

 Another new test facilitated by the MRObs is comparison of the structural properties of galaxies in the semi-analytic model to those in real observations.
 In Fig. 22 we show a stellar mass versus SFR diagram for galaxies between z = 1.5 and z = 2.5 selected from one of our mock lightcone catalogs.
-In the panel on the right, we show the actual postage stamp image of each galaxy indicating its appearance in mock HST data (the image stamps are drawn from our mock 9 filter color-composite image based on the HST/ERS survey).
-These mock data can be used to measure galaxy structural properties (e.g., Sersic index, bulge-to-disk ratio, inclination), sizes and colors in exactly the same way as typically performed on real
+In the panel on the right, we show $1'' \times 1''$ postage stamps indicating the appearance of these galaxies in our simulated HST data (the image stamps are drawn from a mock B{435} , i{775} , H{160} colour-composite image based on the HST/ERS survey).
+These mock data can be used to measure galaxy structural properties (e.g., Sersic index, bulge-to-disk ratio, inclination), sizes and colours in exactly the same way as typically performed on real data only.
+By comparing measurements made based on the mock images with the exact physical quantities given by the semi-analytic model users could test how well such values can be recovered for a given data set, or for a given galaxy population.
+It also allows users to compare the structural properties of mock and real galaxies in a relatively unbiased way.